 Goshen College was established in 1894 and is affiliated with Mennonite Church USA, a Christian denomination that grew out of the 16th-century Anabaptist movement in northern Europe.
 With the Friends (Quakers) and the Church of the Brethren, Mennonites are one of the three historic peace churches in the United States.
-From the church in which it is rooted, Goshen College has derived a spirit of peacemaking, simplicity, mutual support and biblically-based service to those in need.
-The college motto since 1904 is "Culture for Service."
+From its roots in the Mennonite church, Goshen College has derived a spirit of peacemaking, stewardship, community, and service.
+The college motto since 1904 is "Culture for

+Service "

-Around 24 percent of students and 57 percent of faculty members are Mennonite affiliated.
-Other students come from approximately 45 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist and Baptist traditions, as well as non-denominational churches.
-All full-time faculty members are active Christians, and many have lived or worked outside the United States, often in church-related mission or service work.
+Around 27 percent of students and 62 percent of faculty members are Anabaptist-Mennonite affiliated.
+Students also come from more than 45 different faith traditions, including several world religions.
+All full-time faculty members profess a commitment to the college's values, and many have lived or worked outside the United States, often in church-related service work.
 Students are not required to be Christians to attend Goshen, but must be willing to accept and live by the Goshen College Commitment to Community Standards.
-All who are willing to search for truth with integrity are welcome.